Chartered public finance accountants ensure the effective operation of accounting and financial activities in public sector organisations

 If you have a geographical preference, it might be worth identifying appropriate organisations and applying to them directly.
 Find organisations via:

-- a well-motivated approach that responds positively to the demands of the job and successfully combines professional training and working.
+- a well-motivated approach to respond positively to the demands of the job, successfully combining professional training and working.

 Typical employers include:

 - healthcare bodies, including the National Health Service (NHS)

 - police authorities

 The public sector covers a range of organisations.
 The term generally refers to bodies that provide services to the public, although this does not necessarily have to be within the public sector.